 Halloween Meatloaf Zombie Recipe

 Use your favorite meatloaf recipe!
-I’m including a recipe just for fun, but you can totally use any favorite meatloaf recipe.
+I’m including a recipe just for fun, but you can totally use any recipe you’d like for this mummy meatloaf.

 Shape the loaf to look like a face and “decorate” it with bacon, onion, string cheese pieces, olives, etc. Really, you can use any ingredients that your family enjoys with meatloaf to make it look like a zombie or mummy face.

-Yellow onion is pretty easy to cut up and use for the teeth and the eyes.
+Yellow onion is pretty easy to cut up and use for the teeth and the eyes of the zombie’s face.
 In fact, the onion pieces are almost too perfect for the teeth.
 Yikes.
 Black olives make great eyes too!

 Once you have the eyes and teeth on there, wrap slices of raw bacon around the face and place a few going diagonally over the face too.